moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-systemd.md

 ## Setup the Systemd Service {: #setup-systemd-service }

 [Systemd](https://systemd.io/){target=\_blank} is a management system for Linux systems that manages services (daemons in Unix-like systems jargon), starting them automatically when the computer starts or reboots, or restarting them upon unexpected failures.

-It is a good practice to have the service running with its own non-root account and grant that account writing access to a specific directory.
-Run the following commands to configure a new account and the directory:
+The following commands configure a new account, the directory, and move the previously downloaded files to the right location.

 Create a new account to run the service: